Best Online Associate Degree in Nursing Programs of 2025

 • You’ll still need to complete clinical experiences on campus or at approved local sites.

-• An ADN program allows you to earn your degree — and start your career — in even less time than a bachelor’s in nursing.
+• An ADN program allows you to earn your degree — and start your career — in even less time than a bachelor of science in nursing (BSN) degree.

-• Online degree programs are often more affordable than on-campus programs.
+• Online programs are often more affordable than on-campus programs.

 Did You Know…